My-Portfolio-and-Resume/policies/privacy/subprocessors/index.md

 We use third party subprocessors, such as cloud computing providers and customer support software, to run My Portfolio and Resume (the service).
 We establish GDPR-compliant data processing agreements with each subprocessor, extending [GDPR safeguards](../) everywhere personal data is processed.

 The following is a list of personal data subprocessors we use.
-These subprocessors are all located either in Canada or EU:
+These subprocessors are all located all around the world:

 * [Amazon Web Services](https://aws.amazon.com/compliance/gdpr-center/).
 Cloud services provider.
 * [Stripe](https://stripe.com/en-ca/privacy).
 Payment processing services.